 Those present in his cell, express sadness and fear of death, but Socrates, instead, demonstrates courage and fearlessness in the face of death.
 He reiterates some of his prominent theories: knowledge as recollection, the immortality of the soul, and the rejection of the body.
 Early traces of ascetic and Christian doctrines can be found in the Phaedo.
+These Socratic ideas will later be adopted and reformed under Christian doctrine via Saint Augustine in the 5th century.

-There are two pieces worth considering in Socrates’s last words.
+There are two pieces of information worth considering in Socrates’s last words.
 The first is: piety.
 Asclepius was the god of healing and medicine.
 Socrates indicates that he has been healed of his earthly ills, namely his body, which is the seat of wayward passions and diseases.
-To Nietzsche, in writing The Gay Science, this is a rejection of life.
-Nevertheless, Socrates embraces the gods in his final moments, contrary to his accusation of impiety by the jury, Second to his piety, Socrates is also concerned with paying his debts, a key part of the definition of justice in the Republic.
+To Nietzsche, in writing The Gay Science, this is a rejection of life itself.
+Nevertheless, Socrates embraces the gods in his final moments, contrary to his accusation of impiety by the Athenian jury, Second to his piety, Socrates is also concerned with paying his debts, a key part of the definition of justice in the Republic.
 Socrates concludes his life, minding his own business, respecting the laws of the city, while dying courageously for the principles he has stood for – the innate goodness of philosophy for its own sake.

 Some further thoughts on the death of Socrates can be found here.